githubdoe/DFTFringe/README.md

 ```

 :writing_hand: TODO how to test the installer.
-Remove all compile ror dependencies from path for the test
+Remove all compiler or dependencies from path for the test

+# How to analyse crashlog

+:building_construction: Under construction :building_construction: